ComScore

 • Time Commitment: 20 minutes

-And if apples aren’t your thing, maybe green velvet (aka mildly chocolate cake with plenty of green dye) is.
+If apples aren’t your thing, maybe green velvet (aka mildly chocolatey cake with plenty of green dye) is.
+Crown the St. Patrick's Day dessert with anything from green sprinkles to sanding sugar to gummies.

 28. Banoffee Pie with Honeycomb